schmittjoh/serializer/doc/cookbook/exclusion_strategies.rst

 You can achieve that by using the ``@Groups`` annotation on your properties.
-Any property without an explicit ``@Groups`` annotation will be included in a ``Default`` group, which can be used when specifying groups in the serializer.
+Any property without an explicit ``@Groups`` annotation will be included in a ``Default`` group, which can be used when specifying groups in the serialization context.

 .. code-block :: php